gestalt-config/gestalt/README.md

 To register your own default Transformer, add it to a file in META-INF\services\org.github.gestalt.config.post.process.transform.Transformer and add the full path to your Transformer.

+the annotation @ConfigPriority(100), specifies the descending priority order to check your transformer when a substitution has been made without specifying the source ${key}.

 ### getConfig